 On occasion, you can see this artist taking his skills to a wall here or there while currently owning and running Eternal Courage Tattoo with pride.

 #sanantoniostreetart #largestoutdoorgalleryintexas @tatumoriginals

-Robert Lee Tatum was born in Inglewood, South Central Los Angeles, in 1963, he started drawing at the age of 5.
-Illustrating and graphic design through high school and a short stint Pasadena Art Center College of Design.
-Tatum went on to work at multiple ad agencies in Los Angeles, including Doyle Dane Bernbach, Dancer Fitzgerald Sample, HRLA (Disney), as well as graphic design firms.
+He began drawing by the age of 5 and eventually started illustrating and graphic design throughout high school.
+He had a short stint at Pasadena Art Center College of Design and went on to work at multiple ad agencies in Los Angeles, including Doyle Dane Bernbach, Dancer Fitzgerald Sample, HRLA (Disney), as well as graphic design firms.
 In 1985, Tatum pursued his own skate/street line while representing famous graffiti artists Risk, Realm and Mear One.
 After selling his company in 1990, Tatum moved to Grand Cayman and produced art for the Caribbean Tourist Council and sold work in Jamaica on a regular basis for a year before moving back to the states.
 Tatum moved to San Antonio Texas in the beginning of 1992 and as soon as he got there, proceeded to paint the town, literally, with murals.
 Some were considered very controversial and put him in the city map so to speak, and the rest was history.
 He has been a respected elder of the San Antonio art scene ever since.